 YES!
 The Rabbi’s claim there is a bone in our brains that never disintegrates.
 They say it cannot be burned, crushed, or broken.
 But this gets deeper!
 Remember the Tzitzit?
 Those fringes that hung down that were braided and were referred to as almond buds or blossoms?
 Well, something else has the same meaning.

 The word LUZ in Hebrew means nut or almond!
-So our brain even blossoms with the mind of Jesus Christ our Yeshua Messiah.
+So our brain even blossoms with the mind of Christ, our Yeshua Messiah.

 The luz and the tallit with its Tzitzit represent an almond seed- a blossom—blooming and producing fruit and yes, rising up out of the earth!
 It is believed by the Rabbi’s that this bone is strengthened and gains sustenance from a meal eaten called the Melave Malka.
 What is this strange word about?